MiguelSombrero/cyber-security-base-project/report.md

 Malicious user could bypass client-side validation and make request directly to the server.
 Since there is no validation of user input at the server, this could allow attacker to inject malicious code in the database.

+Also, validation constraints aren't nearly strict enought.
+For example username have to be between 5-20 and password 5-100 characters.
+There is no constraints for the format; one could enter 5 blanks as a password and username.

 ### Steps to fix

 Always validate and sanitize user-supplied data on server.
 When creating Java domain objects, use annotations to specify the constraints of the attributes.
-Since Post class is annotated as @Entity, these constraints apply also in the database.
-Validations can be made with @Valid annotation in controller which takes care of creating the post.
-Fixed submitPost() method could look something like this
+Validations can be made with @Valid annotation.
+Fixed submitPost() method in PostController could look something like this

     @RequestMapping(value = "/posts", method = RequestMethod.POST)
     public String submitPost(Authentication authentication, @Valid @ModelAttribute Post post, BindingResult result) {